svmiller/svmiller.github.io/_posts/2021-01-15-a-tutorial-on-state-classification-systems.md

 </table>

 Some of this is by design.
 For example, there's no CoW code for Aruba (`ABW`) because Aruba does not exist in the CoW system.
 That'll be the bulk of the warnings returned by `countrycode()` for a case like this and you can safely ignore those.
 Some of this is, well, a headache you'll need to fix yourself.
 For example, Serbia (`SRB`) always throws `countrycode()` for a loop, but Serbia has always been 345 in the CoW system.
-You can fix that yourself with addendum to the `mutate()` wrapper.
+You can fix that yourself with an addendum to the `mutate()` wrapper.
 Something like `ccode = ifelse(Alpha_3 == "SRB", 345, ccode)` will work.

 I use this to underscore that `countrycode` is one of the most useful R packages merging and matching across different state/country classification systems.
 However, it is not magic and should not be used uncritically.
 Always inspect the output.